 BARBADOS – Borders reopened.

-BELIZE – Air border to reopen from October 1st.
+BELIZE – Air border reopened.

 BENIN – Air border reopened.

-BERMUDA – Air border reopened.
+BERMUDA – Borders reopened.

 BURKINA FASO – Air border reopened.

-BURUNDI – Borders reopened.
+BURUNDI – Air border reopened.

 CANADA – Temporary foreign workers, international students, immediate family members of Canadian citizens and permanent residents, and approved permanent residents previously unable to enter Canada may now do so.
 All of Canada’s states are reopening in different phases, depending on the severity of the outbreak in their state.
-Those entering Canada must provide their basic contact information, and undergo screening.
-Those coming to Canada for a permitted reason must provide a credible 14-day quarantine plan.

 CENTRAL AFRICAN REPUBLIC – Air border reopened.

-COLOMBIA – Air border reopened.
+CHAD – Air border reopened.

 CONGO – Air border reopened.